OUR SMALL FRIENDS

 Bolly

 Bolly came to Mossburn in April 2021 after some well-meaning people rescued him following someone else’s unplanned population explosion resulting in over fifty rabbits needing urgent homes!
 The family quickly realised that it had been a spur of the moment decision and they couldn’t offer Bolly a suitable home that catered for all his needs.
 They very responsibly looked for a sanctuary where Bolly could go and be with other rabbits in a more suitable environment.
-Bolly was vaccinated and also castrated soon after his arrival and he now lives with Clover.
+Bolly was vaccinated and also castrated soon after his arrival and he lived very happily with Clover until she sadly passed away in late 2023.
+We are hoping to bond Bolly with Topsy in the new year.
 Bolly is a very friendly little bunny and likes to know what is going on all the time, often standing up on his hind legs to get a better look!
 He does like to run underneath your feet so we have to be careful not to stand on him but he seems to think it’s a fun game!

 Ella